Add admin flag to users API

 Index: app/views/users/show.api.rsb =================================================================== --- app/views/users/show.api.rsb (revision 17471) +++ app/views/users/show.api.rsb (working copy) @@ -1,6 +1,7 @@ api.user do api.id @user.id api.login @user.login if User.current.admin? || (User.current == @user) + api.admin @user.admin? if User.current.admin? || (User.current == @user) api.firstname @user.firstname api.lastname @user.lastname api.mail @user.mail if User.current.admin? || !@user.pref.hide_mail

 When a non-admin user gets their information via XML API, the response contains an '<admin>' element and they can know that they are non-admin user by seeing the value.
 But when a non-admin user accesses JSON API, it is impossible to make sure that whether they are admin or not because the response does not have 'admin' key, as you already mentioned.
 The behavior and specification will be different between XML and JSON.
 I think it is confusing.

-#3 Updated by Holger Just about 1 month ago
+#3 Updated by Holger Just 4 months ago

 Go MAEDA wrote:

 || (User.current @user)' from the patch.
 Non-admin users can know whether they are admin or not by accessing